Wyatt Russell says there really was a version of Thunderbolts where the whole team died.

 That also helps explain why the old rumor never fully went away.
 At the time, it sounded extreme, but Russell now appears to have confirmed that Marvel had at least one version of Thunderbolts where the ending was far darker than what fans got.

-Why Marvel likely changed it: Feige plays it safe
+Why Marvel likely changed it

 The studio has already confirmed that cast members from Thunderbolts are part of Avengers: Doomsday, with Wyatt Russell, Florence Pugh, Sebastian Stan, Lewis Pullman, David Harbour, Hannah John-Kamen, and others named in Marvel’s official cast rollout.

-So if an early draft really killed everyone off, that ending was never going to survive once Marvel decided the Thunderbolts would feed into the next Avengers movie.
+So if an early draft really killed everyone off, that ending was never going to survive once Marvel decided the Thunderbolts would feed directly into the next Avengers movie.

 Russell’s comment makes the rewrite sound less like fan theory and more like one of those major Marvel pivots that happened behind the scenes before release.